06 Safeguarding children, young people and vulnerable adults policy

 setting manager completes a risk assessment for where they can be used safely.

-- Personal mobile phones are switched off and stored in lockers or a locked office drawer.
+- Personal mobile phones are switched off and stored in a locked box in the managers office.

 - In an emergency, personal mobile phones may be used in the privacy of the office with permission.